MegaPeti/SE_Project_Phase1_Team10/README.md

 | End-user | “As an end user, I want to check in quickly using my QR code, so that I don’t waste time in long queues or manual logbooks.” | The system should provide a QR code scanning identification, Instant logging of check-in time | Time-efficient, Reduces human error |
 | Manager | “As an administrator, I want to see a real-time dashboard of check-ins and check-outs, so that I can track attendance in real-time.” | A live dashboard displaying check-ins/check-outs, Being able to filter users by categories | Improves management overseeing
 | HR manager | “As an HR manager, I want to calculate payroll based on accurate logs of users’ attendance, tardiness, day offs, sick leaves etc.” | Reports must include total work hours, late arrivals and absence, A form of documentation by exporting | Reduces errors, Compliant to work hour policies |
+## 3. Functional Requirements
+#### **a.
+Brief Description**
+- User Account Management: Users can log in through QR code identification and manage their profiles.
+- Homepage: Selecting whether you are a simple user or admin.
+-	Attendance History: Users can see and export historical records of their check-ins and check-outs from work.
+-	Change Credentials: Users can issue a request to the management to change username, password or email.
+-	Employee Management: Admin can add, update or delete an employee's information from the record table.
+-	Search function: Search for a specific employee through filters.
+-	Tracking: Admin can track the attendance of all employees.
+-	Request Form: Admin can accept or decline user's request to change credentials.
+#### **b.
+Acceptance Criteria**
+#### **User Account Management**
+-	Users can log in using QR code authentication
+-	Users can view and change their profile information
+-	After successful/failed login, the system shows a clear message or redirects user to another page
+#### **Homepage**
+-	When entering the system, users see an option to choose between “User” or “Admin” access
+-	Selection redirects to the corresponding panel, User Account Management or Admin Panel
+-	Unauthorized users can not access the Admin Panel
+#### **Attendance History**
+-	Users can view their daily check-in/check-out records
+-	User can export attendance records in Excel
+-	Data is automatically updated and cannot be modified by users
+#### **Change Credentials**
+-	Users can request to change their username, password or email through a request form to strengthen their security
+-	The system forwards the request to the admin for approval
+-	User receives notification about the status of their request
+-	Depending on the action, the system updates the credentials and sends a confirmation message
+#### **Employee Management (Admin Panel)**
+-	Admin can add new user with all necessary information
+-	Admin can update employee records
+-	Admin can delete an employee’s record
+-	Admin can view all attendance records for each user
+#### **Search Function**
+-	Admin can search for a user by name, age, gender or role using filters
+-	Results are displayed without reloading the page
+## 4. Non-Functional Requirements
+#### **a.
+Brief Description**
+The system should have an overall great performance and ease the experience of the users.
+As times go by, if there is any problem, the IT department will not struggle with managing the system and fixing its components in a short time.
+It will use security best practices and we will make sure the performance does not decline in higher workloads.
+And it should work in different environments as well
+#### **b.
+Acceptance Criteria**
+-	Each page must load within 2 seconds
+-	Users shall be equipped with QR codes to authenticate themselves
+-	The system should be able to scale up to around 100 concurrent users
+-	The system must perform without fatal errors in 95% of the use cases during a month
+-	The most frequently used features must be reached with minimal navigation